Bronwen and her family have enjoyed collecting many things, including fans, clocks, books and shells.

 - The sticks: The two end ribs are usually known as sticks; they are wider and are often decorated with patterns, pierced, or painted with gold.

 - The head: The screw or swivel that holds all the ribs together is known as the head.
 This is often threaded with ribbon and decorated with beads, even pearls.

-- The cover: The cover on folding fans are made of a variety of materials and this is sometimes double, so that the decoration can be on both sides of the fan.
+- The cover: The cover on folding fans is made of a variety of materials, and this is sometimes double so that the decoration can be on both sides of the fan.

 Materials Used in Fan Making

-The ribs: These have been made of a variety of materials, too.
-They include ivory, bone, mother of pearl, saldalwood, tortoiseshell.
+- The ribs: These have been made of a variety of materials, too.
+They include ivory, bone, mother of pearl, sandalwood, and tortoiseshell.

 The Language of the Fan

 In Victorian times the fan became a necessary fashion accessory, and the language of the fan developed.
 It was ideal for communicating as the Japanese military had found centuries before.

 There were many meaningful movements of the fan and coupled with the young lady's use of her eyes, a great number of clandestine meetings were arranged right in front of the chaperone, without her knowledge.

 Fans were often used for storing information.
 It may be a poem, a list of holy days, or (like an autograph book) for people's signatures, especially at dances where young people met.